NVIDIA/nvbandwidth/README.md

   -t [ --testcase ] arg     Testcase(s) to run (by name or index) -v [ --verbose ]          Verbose output
-  -d [ --disableAffinity ]  Disable automatic CPU affinity control
+  -d [ --disableAffinity ]  Disable automatic CPU affinity control --testSamples arg (=3) Iterations of the benchmark to be performed and
+                              averaged
+  --useMean            Use mean average instead of median when reporting
+                              the results
 ```

 To run all testcases: